-The proposed project would generate approximately 55 pedestrian trips (30 walking trips and 25 trips to/from nearby transit stops) during the p.m. peak hour.
+The proposed project would generate approximately 14 pedestrian trips (6 walking trips and 8 trips to/from nearby transit stops) during the p.m. peak hour.
 The new pedestrian trips would be accommodated by existing sidewalks and crosswalks within the vicinity.
-Furthermore, recent street improvements completed under the aforementioned Folsom-Howard Streetscape Project, which include (in addition to the two new commercial loading zones) the installation of a passenger loading zone, parking-protected bikeway and bus boarding island between 8th and 9th streets along Folsom Street, have improved pedestrian facilities at the project site.